department-of-veterans-affairs/va.gov-team/products/resources-and-support/Submit Feedback Tool- Medalia for Articles.md

 - *Streamlined sensible process for Veterans to submit feedback*
 - Product/content owners are able to quickly and easily access user feedback
 - Product/content owners are able to understand user feedback in order to make improvements
-- *Utiliziation of Medalia since it is already implemented and provides analytics*
+- *Utiliziation of Medallia since it is already implemented and provides analytics*
 - *With this problem solved, what should your business be able to do/achieve that they couldn't before?*

 ## Undesired Business Outcomes